eva-barczykowska/rb_109/mutating_methods_object_passing.md

 In reality, Ruby is a pass by reference language, but it passes a _copy_ of that reference when passing Objects into methods.
 This is known as **pass by reference value**.

-The key here is the fact that variables act as **pointers**.
+The key here is the fact that [variables act as pointers](./variables_pointers.md).
 That is, they contain a reference to the associated object in memory.
 Just because we pass this reference into a method doesn't necessarily mean the object will automatically be mutated.
 Non-muting operations, such as reassignment, can change the pointer by causing the variable to point to a different object in memory.
 Immutable objects, such as integers, cannot be modified.
 In these cases, a new object is generated and the variable in question then references that object after the operation is concluded.

+Whether any particular method acts as pass by reference or acts as pass by value (i.e. whether it is mutating or non-mutating) depends on how it is _defined_.
+Does the method contain mutating methods within that modify it's arguments or caller destructively?
+Or does it use methods that return a _new_ object so that those references passed into it remain unchanged?